normidar/auto_exporter_pkgs/README.md

 ## TODO

-> PR is well come.
+> PRs are welcome.

-- auto choose show and hide to make it shorter
+- Automatically choose to show or hide options to make it shorter
-- A way to export a file or hide a file
+- Add functionality to export or hide entire files